Healthbridge Telehealth is by far the simplest telemedicine software solution for you to use

 *Available to General Practitioners only.

 Telehealth is the remote delivery of healthcare services over telecommunications infrastructure.
 Telehealth enables healthcare providers to evaluate, diagnose and treat patients without the need for an in-person visit.
-Patients are able to communicate with medical professionals from their homes using a dedicated Telehealth platform.
+Patients are able to communicate with healthcare professionals from their homes using a dedicated Telehealth platform.

 Telehealth has numerous benefits, but below are the immediate benefits you can expect to see after implementing a Telehealth solution.

 - Improved revenue potential: In the past, payment for Telehealth consults was minimal.
 But that is changing.
 Billing for Telehealth visits is becoming an expectation.
 But besides the ability to generate revenue, doctors are also more enabled to provide faster follow up with patients.
-Instead of consuming office appointment time and inconveniencing patients, Telehealth is a more efficient way to relay patient test results and/or other communication.
-Not only do patients appreciate the added convenience, it’s an opportunity to deliver the same quality of care and value as in-person visits.
+Instead of consuming office appointment time & inconveniencing patients, Telehealth is a more efficient way to relay patient test results &/or other communication.
+Not only do patients appreciate the added convenience, it’s an opportunity to deliver the same quality of care & value as in-person visits.
 Practices who get this right are directly improving the likelihood of maximising revenue.

 - Online check-in: A good Telehealth solution will allow patients to self check-in online for their appointment.
-This should be simple to do and supported by a robust and fully integrated check-in module behind the scenes.
+This should be simple to do & supported by a robust & fully integrated check-in module behind the scenes.
 Online check-in is especially beneficial when it comes to time management.
 If patients check-in online prior to their consultation, there won’t be delays in starting the consultation.
 In addition, smart Telehealth solutions will let you know when a patient has logged in, so you manage your time optimally.

-- Office Hardware and Setup: The hardware tools you need to deliver quality Telehealth consultations is commonplace and readily available.
-A multi-screen workstation lets you speak with the patient and give you a view of their electronic medical records at the same time.
+- Office Hardware & Setup: The hardware tools you need to deliver quality Telehealth consultations is commonplace and readily available.
+A multi-screen workstation lets you speak with the patient and give you a view of their electronic medical records (EMR) at the same time.
 It’s also a good idea to use a high-quality webcam and microphone to enhance communication.
 And of course, it’s essential to have a reliable, high speed internet connection.

 Introducing Telehealth to your offering doesn’t need to be an overwhelming, inconvenient process.
 Follow our 5-point checklist to ensure a smooth implementation process that you can start benefiting from almost immediately.